dblock/kahneraja.github.io/_posts/2015-12-13-at-times-i-can-be-a-dickhead-and-that-makes-building-awesome-technology-really-hard.md

 I absolutely love bringing people together.
 If I could I would do my job for free.

-I now understanding that if I want to be a more influential leader, when faced with dispute and chaos, I need to find a way to present stability, reliability and safety, and to be less of a dickhead.
+I now understand that if I want to be a more influential leader, when faced with dispute and chaos, I need to find a way to present stability, reliability and safety, and to be less of a dickhead.

 Thank you for the feedback and for being so patient with me.